-- 2. Transfer students who have completed all of their Core electives or who have already taken the course in their major that is designated WI may be exempt from the WI course in their major. - 3.
-Transfer Students with 20 or fewer transferable hours or the equivalent of less than one full semester of transferable work will be responsible for taking or transferring all of the courses described in the Benedictine University Core Curriculum.
-The Cultural Heritage courses must be taken at Benedictine.
+- 2. IDS 201 WI Catholic and Benedictine Intellectual Traditions, and IDS 301 Human Dignity/Common Good must both be taken at Benedictine University. - 3.
+Transfer students who have completed all of the Mode of Inquiry requirements may be exempted from taking the third (non-major) WI course.
+Transfers who have already taken the course in their major that is designated WI may be exempted from taking the corresponding MI course in the major. - 4.
+Transfer students with 20 or fewer transferable hours or the equivalent of less than one full semester of transferable work will be responsible for taking or transferring all of the courses described on the Benedictine University Inquiry General Education Curriculum.
+IDS 201 WI Catholic and Benedictine Intellectual Traditions, and IDS 301 Human Dignity/Common Good must both be taken at Benedictine University.